Jazzscope home | Salt City Saints | Roaring Twenties | Worldclass Combo |

 THE PLAYERS

 L.A.
-Blues has drawn on a wide roster of available players such as: David Halliday, Hershel Bullen, Curtis Woodbury (tenor sax); Dave Bertram, Dick Skillicorn, etc. (trumpet); Alisha Ard or Jordan Jackobsen (trombone); Secily Saunders or Jesse Crosby (guitar); Lloyd Miller (piano); Evan Coombs, Lars Yorgason or Ben Johnson (bass); Christian Parry, Dave Murphy or Ian Camp (drums); and Sister Maryam Muhammad (vocal).
+Blues has drawn on a wide roster of available players such as: David Halliday, Hershel Bullen, Curtis Woodbury (tenor sax); Dave Bertram, Suzy Lind, etc. (trumpet); Dian Taylor or Alisha Ard (trombone); Secily Saunders (guitar); Lloyd Miller (piano); Dave Bowen, Lars Yorgason or Ben Johnson (bass); Lynn Brown, Christian Parry, or Ian Camp (drums); and Sister Maryam Muhammad (vocal).

 L.A.
 Blues